 - Auditory Rehabilitation

-- Classes held in our Sun Lakes office.
+- Classes held in our Sun Lakes and Mesa offices.

 - LACE (Listening and Communication Enhancement): LACE is a rehabilitation program that provides exercises to help patients improve their listening abilities, especially in the presence of background noise.
 LACE will help patients acquire skills and strategies to deal with these less than ideal listening conditions.
 It can be used in conjunction with hearing aid use or without.